 Yes there is really free money out there and no, this is not click bait.
-There are a number of Government business grants at both Federal and State levels intended to help businesses to improve and grow.
+There are a number of Government grants for small business at both Federal and State levels intended to help businesses to improve and grow.

 - strategic planning

 - financial performance management

 - exit planning and much more.

 This programme aims to drive business growth for businesses in the five growth sectors, which are:

 - Food and Agribusiness;